P403n1x87/erwin/README.md

 # Synopsis

 <p style="background:#FFCCCC;padding:12px;border-radius: 6px; border: solid 1px #FF8888;">
 ⚠️ <b>WARNING</b> Erwin is still in beta and not extensively tested.
 Whilst your remote files are pretty safe, it cannot be completely excluded at the moment that local files won't be lost.
 Use at your own risk, and if you do, please always make backup copies of important files first!</p>

 Erwin is a cloud storage synchronisation service.
-Currently it works with Google Drive and allows you to have a mirror local copy of the files stored on your Google Drive account.
+Currently, it works with Google Drive and allows you to have a local mirror copy of the files stored on your Google Drive account.

-There are some known restrictions at the moment.
+There are some known **restrictions** at the moment.
 There is no support for Google Docs, which means that you won't see these files in your local copy.
 Furthermore, Google Drive allows for multiple files to have the same name within the same directory.
 Most local file systems don't allow for a similar thing, so Erwin will work as expected for you only if you make sure never to use the same